xiix0/scam/README.md

-You will be a winner today.
-Pick a fight with a four-year-old.
+Your business will go through a period of considerable expansion.